awsdocs/aws-doc-sdk-examples/.rust_alpha/s3/README.md

 `cargo run --bin create-bucket -- -b BUCKET [-r REGION] [-v]`

 - _BUCKET_ is the name of the bucket to create.
-- _REGION_ is region in which the client is created.
+- _REGION_ is the Region in which the client is created.
   If not supplied, uses the value of the __AWS_REGION__ environment variable.
   If the environment variable is not set, defaults to __us-west-2__.
 - __-v__ displays additional information.

 ### delete-object

-This example deletes an object from an Amazon S3 buicket.
+This example deletes an object from an Amazon S3 bucket.

 `cargo run --bin delete-object -- -b BUCKET -k KEY [-r REGION] [-v]`

 - _BUCKET_ is the name of the bucket.
 - _KEY_ is the name of the object.
-- _REGION_ is region in which the client is created.
+- _REGION_ is the Region in which the client is created.
   If not supplied, uses the value of the __AWS_REGION__ environment variable.
   If the environment variable is not set, defaults to __us-west-2__.
 - __-v__ displays additional information.